shopperlabs/docs/media.md

----
-title: Media
+# Media
-intro: 'The Shopper Framework supports assigning images to products, brands, collections and categories.
-It is an additional layer provided by the framework with the help of the [Spatie Media Library](https://spatie.be/docs/laravel-medialibrary)'
+The Shopper Framework supports assigning images to products, brands, collections and categories.
+It is an additional layer provided by the framework with the help of the [Spatie Media Library](https://spatie.be/docs/laravel-medialibrary)

 ---
 We recommend organizing your images in a folder offline and keeping a backup in case you need them in the future or mistakenly alter one and wish to revert to the original.
 You can look at the [documentation](/configuration#update-configurations) for this purpose